 Do you have a spare ten minutes?
-Good, so promote your books for free.
+Yes?
+So do some free book promotion.

 We all have a spare ten minutes somewhere in our busy days.
 Maybe waiting for a bus or train, waiting for a meeting, waiting to pick up the kids from school or waiting for the dentist or doctor.

 Apart from waiting time, there are coffee breaks, lunch breaks and, of course, the time wasted aimlessly surfing the Internet.

-You’ve got a phone, so think about how many of these ten minutes breaks you have in a day and put them to good use by doing some quick book promotion that will help you sell some books.
+You’ve got a phone, so think about how many of these ten minutes breaks you have in a day and put them to good use by doing some quick free book promotion that will help you sell some books.

 It doesn’t take much effort, or time, to work on building your author brand and getting the word out about your books on Amazon Kindle, iBooks or B&N.

 1. Claim your Author Profile on Bookbub and get your books listed.
 It’s free to submit your books to be added to your author profile.

 2. Publish one of your popular blog posts on Medium.
-A quick and easy, copy and paste way to find new readers and extend your book promotion.
+It’s a quick and easy, copy and paste way to find new readers and extend your book promotion.

 3. Follow 100 people on Twitter.
 On average about 20 will follow you back.
 Do it regularly and you will build a solid following to help your book marketing on Twitter.

 4. Follow 10 friends of your friends on Facebook.
 You’ll be surprised how many will accept your request because they will see that you are in some way connected to them.
 You never know, you might be lucky and get a new Facebook fan.

 5. Comment on a post on a popular blog or newspaper article.
-Commenting is one of the most effective ways to get noticed.
+Commenting is one of the most effective ways to get noticed as an Indie author.
 If there is the option to reply to already posted comments, even better, as you will be entering into a conversation.